UEABIO/data-sci-v1/docs/07-reproducible-reports.md

 ## Activity 7: Test yourself

 <div class="try">
-<p>Submit your final report to Blackboard</p>
+<p>Submit your final knitted report YYYYMMDD_surname_5023Y_rmd_workshop.html to Blackboard</p>
+<p>You may need to send this to a zipped folder for submission at the Blackboard portal</p>
 </div>

-Find the doi for the `palmerpenguins` @R-palmerpenguins package, and use the **visual editor** to easily include a reference.
+Find the doi for the `palmerpenguins` @R-palmerpenguins package, and use the **visual editor** to easily include a reference in your report.

 When completed and the document is reknit.
 Check the output document and your original markdown file + project space.

 You should find a new file in your project space `.bib` and new conditions in your YAML?